Some open problems on multiple ergodic averages: Introduction

 where $Tf\mathrel{\mathop:}=f\circ T$ and $T^k\mathrel{\mathop:}=T\circ \cdots \circ T$.
 One would like to know whether these averages converge as $N\to \infty$ (in $L^2(\mu)$ or pointwise), find some structured factors that control their limiting behavior (called characteristic factors), and if possible, find a formula, or a usable way to extract information, for the limiting function.
-When $\ell=1$, such problems have been studied extensively and in several cases solved (see the survey paper \cite{RW95} for a variety of related results).
+When $\ell=1$, such problems have been studied extensively and in several cases solved even for pointwise convergence (see the survey paper \cite{RW95} for a variety of related results).
 Our main concern here is to study the averages \eqref{E:GeneralMulties} when $\ell\geq 2$.
-To get manageable problems, one typically restricts the class of eligible sequences, usually to be polynomial sequences, sequences arising from smooth functions, sequences related to the prime numbers, or random sequences, and also assumes that the transformations commute, or, to get started, that they are all equal.
-On the other hand, because of the nature of the implications in combinatorics that we are frequently interested in, it is not desirable to assume anything about the particular structure of each individual measure preserving transformation.
-Typically, the tools used to attack such problems include $(i)$ elementary uniformity estimates, $(ii)$ ergodic structure theorems (like the one in \cite{HK05a}), and $(iii)$ equidistribution results on nilmanifolds.
-More on that on subsequent sections.
+To get manageable problems, one typically restricts the class of eligible sequences and usually assumes that they are polynomial sequences, sequences arising from smooth functions, sequences related to the prime numbers, or random sequences of integers.
+We typically also assume that the transformations commute, or, to get started, that they are all equal.
+On the other hand, because of the nature of the implications in combinatorics that we are interested in, it is not desirable to impose assumptions on the structure of each individual measure preserving transformation.
+In several cases, the steps taken in order to attack such problems include $(i)$ elementary uniformity estimates, $(ii)$ ergodic structural results, and $(iii)$ analysis of systems with special structure (often algebraic).
+We discuss these steps in more detail in subsequent sections.

 The second family of problems concerns the study of expressions of the form